dikanstudio/LanguageAndCompiler/README.md

 ## Alternative 2: Install everything by hand

 The following installation instruction should work under Mac OSX and Linux.
+Make sure you install all tools mentioned in the list above.
+Below, you find more detailed instructions for some but not all required tools.

 I did not test under Windows, feel free to create a pull request to add instructions for Windows.